 Many local Thais pay homage to the Buddha image during Visakha Buchaa Buddhist Holiday.

-At The Bottom of the Mountain
+At The Entrance of the Temple

 Across the street from the temple, there are a number of delicious food stalls where you can grab a bite to eat before visiting the monastery.
 Options like Pad Thai, Tom Yung Kung, and even sweets like ice cream and cookies are available to keep you going.

 An abundance of souvenirs are aligned among the stalls offering gifts that can last a lifetime.
-Handmade jackets, shirts, pants, wooden frogs and mini statues are just a few of the many popular items you can find.
+Handmade jackets, shirts, pants, wooden frogs, and mini statues are just a few of the many popular items you can find.

 Doi Suthep Temple at Night

-Arrive early to avoid the crowds, or come later in the day to watch the sun set over the mountains.
+Arrive early to avoid the crowds, or come later in the day to watch the sunset over the mountains.
 Clear your schedule and be prepared to spend a few hours here.
-You might even catch the monks chanting, praying or performing their daily rituals.
+You might even catch the monks chanting, praying, or performing their daily rituals.
 Simply put, at any time of day, Doi Suthep will take your breath away.

 Temples in the Area